Russia claims control of salt mine town Soledar

 The fighting around Soledar has been some of the bloodiest of the war.

+Regional governor Pavlo Kyrylenko said on Thursday that 559 civilians including 15 children remained in the town and could not be moved out.

+Soledar's significance for the Russian military is disputed by military analysts because of its relatively small size.
+But seizing Soledar would likely be hailed as a victory in Moscow after months of failures and setbacks in Russia's 10-month war.

+The US-based think tank Institute for the Study of War said hours earlier that it was likely that Russian forces had captured Soledar, but it did not believe they would then be able to go on to encircle Bakhmut.

+Serhiy Cherevatyi, spokesperson for Ukraine's eastern military command, said Russia had sent its best mercenary fighters and other units to Soledar.
+Denying that Soledar was in Russian hands he said: "We won't give any more details as we do not want to reveal the tactical positions of our fighters."

-Ukraine's deputy defence minister, Hanna Malyar, said on Friday that fighting had been continuing and that it was "hot in Soledar overnight".
+Deputy defence minister, Hanna Malyar, said fighting had been "hot in Soledar overnight".
 Ukrainian fighters were "bravely trying to hold the defence", she added, in what was a difficult stage of the war.

-The town's significance for the Russian military is disputed by military analysts but seizing Soledar would likely be hailed as a victory after months of failures and setbacks in Russia's 10-month war.

-The US-based think tank Institute for the Study of War said hours earlier that it was likely that Russian forces had captured Soledar, but it did not believe it meant that they would then be able to go on to encircle Bakhmut.